Jury rejects death sentence for Parkland school shooter in all 17 murders

 Family members of the slain victims greeted his confession with undisguised contempt.

-Florida law now requires a jury’s unanimous recommendation to sentence a murderer to death.
+Linda Beigel Schulman, whose son Scott Beigel, a teacher, was gunned down in the school, said prosecutor Mike Satz promised her something.

+“By the time, we’re finished with this case, every single person who was murdered — people will know who they are,” she said he told her.
+“They will not just be a name, but people will know exactly who they are, will know a face and will know everything about them.
+And that’s exactly what he did.”

-Jury selection began on April 4.
-In all, nearly 1,800 jurors were screened through fits and starts that pushed the trial’s start date further and further into the summer.
+In all, nearly 1,800 jurors were screened in a process that began April 4 and pushed further and further into the summer.
 In the end, 22 were chosen to sit through the trial.
 Ten were alternates, unaware that their services would no longer be required once deliberations began.

 The prosecution’s case reached a crescendo the week of Aug.
 1, when family members began testifying and jurors walked through the building where the mass shooting occurred.